 Sophisticated and uncomplicated, the Schgaguler Hotel is a modern luxury retreat with spacious designer bedrooms and large roof-top suites, a fabulous wellness spa with pools, gourmet restaurant and a fireside bar that opens onto a large terrace affording views towards the nearby Sciliar mountain.

-The juxtaposed beauty of South Tyrolean traditions and the traits of modern design give the Schgaguler Hotel its distinctive hallmark - an alpine hotel that captures the visual eye candy drama courtesy of the facing Dolomites.
+The juxtaposed beauty of South Tyrolean traditions and the traits of modern design give this style den its distinctive hallmark - an alpine hotel that captures the dramatic eye candy courtesy of the facing Dolomites.

 Spacious, bright rooms and roof-top suites – all with balcony, foster a precisely engineered sense of calm; decorated in soft palettes of warming cereal tones set against smooth resin flooring; linen accents; bespoke chestnut carpentry and designer furnishings that add an elegance in form.